emerson-franca/github_repositories_app/README.md

-# github_repositories_app
+# Github Repositories App

-App to show users and they favorite repositories
+App to show Github users and they favorite repositories

 Tecnologies in this app